 The infrastructure theme was also sounded by Forbes, which said no matter who wins the election, infrastructure stocks should see a bounce.
 Clinton has said she would propose a 5-year $275 billion infrastructure spending plan and Trump says his plan would total $500 billion.

-Three stocks Forbes contributor Brett Owens likes are Cummins (NYSE:CMIC), which just posted a sales decline; Deere (NYSE:DED), a company that tends to be overlooked when it comes to construction, even though $6 billion of the company’s $26 billion in sales in 2015 came from that sector; and WEC Energy Group (NYSE:WECC), the only utilities company Owens feels is worth buying.
+Three stocks Forbes contributor Brett Owens likes are Cummins (NYSE:CMIB), which just posted a sales decline; Deere (NYSE:DEC), a company that tends to be overlooked when it comes to construction, even though $6 billion of the company’s $26 billion in sales in 2015 came from that sector; and WEC Energy Group (NYSE:WECC), the only utilities company Owens feels is worth buying.

 On Timing The Market